-Noise The outliers inherent in the data present an additional challenge.
-The PMTs are so sensitive to light that they can record hits even in the absence of nearby muons.
-These hits arise from photons generated by the radioactive decay of the glass inside the PMT [9].
+Noise The outliers inherent in the data present an addi113 tional challenge.
+The PMTs are so sensitive to light that they can record hits from the radioactive decay in the sur-115 rounding glass [9].

-Computational Constraints Reconstruction algorithms need to be efficient enough to process about 3,000 muons per second with the computing resources available at the South Pole.
-Thus, algorithms with excessive computational demands are discouraged.
+Computational Constraints Reconstruction algorithms119 need to be efficient enough to process about 3,000 muons120 per second with the computing resources available at the121 South Pole.
+Thus, algorithms with excessive computational122 demands are disfavored.